Linda's passion for gardening has encouraged her to write about growing different types of organic vegetables and flowers.

 2. CHRISTMAS CACTUS – This is another one of my favorites as it brings lovely flowers every year and sometimes it even flowers twice a year.
 All it needs is water once a week and fertilizer once a month.
 I got one with pink flower colors and one with peach colors.

 3. PURPLE OXALIS – This is a wonderful plant that sleeps at night and wakes up in the morning.
-When I first saw it, I was so in love with it and amused when it's umbrella-shaped leaves start to fold when it gets dark in the evenings.
+When I first saw it, I was so in love with it and amused when it's umbrella-shaped leaves start to fold when it gets dark in the evenings and unfold when the sun comes up.
 Purple oxalis needs just water and fertilizer once a week.
 It has lovely trumpet-like light pink flowers.
 Apart from the beautiful flowers, the purple leaves are beautiful to look at.

 4. EPIPHYLLUM ORCHIDS (ORCHID CACTUS OR PEACOCK'S TAIL) – This cactus has beautiful pink flowers that are so gorgeous to see.
 I inherited this from an elderly lady friend who gave it to me when I went to visit her.
 It is so easy to care for.
 Like the other plants it just needs water and fertilizer once in a while.
 Like the money tree Jade, it is so easy to grow.
 The gorgeous flowers last for two months.
 Worth waiting for ten months to flower.